 Bunions are caused by an imbalance in the foot’s muscles, ligaments and tendons.
 The imbalance can be a result of ill-fitting footwear, genetics and other factors that might effect the foot’s delicate balance.
 High heels are a strong culprit, and they may be one reason that bunions are ten times more common in women.

 Bunion Surgery Options and Treatments

-Our minimally invasive procedure, pioneered at Northwest Surgery Center in Wisconsin, is very different from all of the others.
-Even the ones that also claim to be “minimally invasive.”
-We do not expose the entire bone, and there is no need for any internal hardware to support the bones.
-We create small incisions in the area, using local anesthesia, and remove the bunion internally by creating tiny fractures that in turn help us to realign the bones.
+The minimally invasive procedure pioneered at Northwest Surgery Center is very different from all of the others who claim to be “minimally invasive.”
+We do not expose the entire bone and there is no need for any internal hardware to support the bones.
+We create small incisions in the foot using local anesthesia and remove the bunion internally by creating tiny fractures that also help us to realign the bones.

 After the surgery, we use an external fixation, which includes wrapping your foot in a soft cast, using Coban and gauze to protect against external impacts and strains.
 Most surprisingly, you can walk, go to work, or even drive a car right after the surgery.
 Some of our patients also say it’s as comfortable and convenient as going to the dentist!

 We are pioneers in this type of Minimally Invasive Bunion Surgery.
 We understand the busy schedules of our clients and our surgery takes only around an hour and a half including pre- and post-op.
 Our Minimally Invasive Bunion Surgery typically has a quick recovery time because the small skin incision used to correct bone structure heals much faster than large incisions made by traditional surgery procedures.

 You shouldn’t have to bear foot pain or fear the barbaric procedures of the past to get relief from surgery.
 Allow Northwest Surgery Center to remove your bunion with our pioneered Minimally Invasive Bunion Surgery.
 Schedule a free consultation today.